athanadrian/cragcamper/README.md

    sudo apt install nodejs
    node --version

-4. Clone your project from Github
-   There are a few ways to get your files on to the server, I would suggest using Git
+4. Get your files on to the server.
+There are a few ways to , I would suggest using Git

+   # Clone your project from Github to live server

    git clone yourproject.git

+   # Pushing changes from local project to Github and live server

+   git pull

 5. Install dependencies and test app